carbon-language/carbon-lang/docs/design/unions.md

 > members, methods or both.

-Note that this mapping doesn't quite preserve concurrency semantics: Carbon code can safely access the first union while concurrently changing the active member of the second union, but in C++ the corresponding operation would be undefined behavior.
+Note that this mapping doesn't quite preserve concurrency semantics: Carbon code can safely access the first union while concurrently creating or destroying a member of the second union, but in C++ the corresponding operation would be undefined behavior.

 > **FIXME:** Does this matter in practice, and can we do anything to avoid the
 > undefined behavior?